project-march/ProjectMarch/doc/development/add_a_new_gait.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^
 Because a gait exists of multiple subgaits, we implement a gait as a state machine.

+An example of a pull request adding states to the state machine can be found in `#64 <https://github.com/project-march/state-machine/pull/64>`_.

 Create a new python script called ``<gait_name>_sm.py`` that looks like this:

 .. code::